williecheong/release_dash/README.md

 - Considerations when using the Bugzilla Advanced Search interface:
     - Try to decompose compound searches like "?,+" into separate searches
     - Delimit terms with commas `,` if compound search cannot be decomposed
-    - Comparison fields that will work well:
+    - Comparison operands that will work well:
         - is equal to
         - is not equal to
         - is equal to any of the strings